Vegan vs Vegetarian vs Plant Based Diets, Flexitarian, Pescatarian, Plant Forward Diets, the Differences and Similarities

 Show Notes:

-Our online membership program My Brownble filled with vegan cooking classes
+- ๐ง๐ณ Our online vegan cooking school My Brownble filled with vegan cooking classes

 We’ve been helping people go vegan or make more plant based choices at Brownble for years now, and one thing I can tell you is that no two stories about going about this change are the same.
 There are definitely some templates, for instance, people who make the change from one day to the next and have this “doing it cold turkey” personality, people who go vegetarian first and then eliminate dairy and eggs, people who remove one animal staple at a time, people who like me went vegan at home first and then made the transition, people who start with one meal a week and slowly move up from there.